Fig77/YoutubeClone-Facu-Josue/README.md

    - [x] It is displayed.
    - [x] It shows the video title.
    - [x] It shows the number of views.
-   - [x] It has like and dislike icons.
+   - [x] It has like and dislikes icons.
    - [x] It has a share button.
    - [x] It shows the avatar of the user who uploaded the video.
    - [x] It has a subscribe button.